 women and women's relatively low decision-making power.
 Participatory consultations will be held at all levels and with a wide range of stakeholders including civil society actors representing women and people with disability.
 The implementation of pilots - the school feeding programme will cover both boys and girls; the labour market services will ensure access for women and young people.
 Digital data systems will generate data on gender inequality across the lifecycle (e.g., participatory gender audits, MICS, DHS, LF & time-use surveys) and include intersecting inequalities such as disability to inform decisions on GEWE strategies.
 Specific attention will be given to ensure that women and people with disabilities are able to set up and use the banking system.
-Ind N° icator Formulation Score Findings and Explanation Evidence or Means of Verification 1.
-3 Programme output indicators measure Approximately 63% of output indicators are gender sensitive or request disaggregated data by sex ProDoc monitoring system, changes on gender equality 3 Out of 19 output indicators, 10 disaggregate data by sex (1.1.1, 1.2.1, 1.2.3, 1.3.1, 1.4.2, 1.4.3, 2.2.1, 3.1.1, 3.1.2, 4.1.1) and 2 are gender sensitive (1.2.1, 4.1.2) administrative data from coordinating ministries (MWCSD, MCIL, MOH, MESC)
+Ind icator Formulation Score Findings and Explanation Evidence or Means 1.
+3 Programme output indicators measure changes on gender equality 3 Approximately 63% of output indicators are gender sensitive or request disaggregated data by sex Out of 19 output indicators, 10 disaggregate data by sex (1.1.1, 1.2.1, 1.2.3, 1.3.1, 1.4.2, 1.4.3, 2.2.1, 3.1.1, 3.1.2, 4.1.1) and 2 are gender sensitive (1.2.1, 4.1.2) ProDoc monitoring system, administrative data from coordinating ministries (MWCSD, MCIL, MOH, MESC) 2.
+1 PUNO collaborate and engage with Government on gender equality and the empowerment of women 2 a) In the development of the proposed project, PUNO have consulted with at least two government agencies that fosters gender equality within the current proposed project.
+The National Women's Machinery will participate in program consultations for the context analysis, strategic prioritization, implementation, M&E. In particular, the Ministry of Women, Community and Social Development will be part of the steering committee to influence and make decisions on the social protection floor policy as well as being involved in implementation.
+Women's councils will also be consulted. c) The programme also contributes to substantively strengthening MWCSD, MOF, MFAT, MCIL MWCSD participation in steering committee Number of consultations with women's councils.
+Gender component included in the training / capacity building of Government members and Parliament

-Government participation and engagement in gender related SDGs localization and/or implementation - specifically not only engaging with the Ministry of Women Community and Social Development, but also the Ministry of Finance and Ministry of Labour.
-N° cators Formulation Score Findings and Explanation Evidence or Means of Verification 2.
+Ind Government participation and engagement in gender related SDGs localization and/or implementation - specifically not only engaging with the Ministry of Women Community and Social Development, but also the Ministry of Finance and Ministry of Labour.
+N° icators Formulation Score Findings and Explanation Evidence or Means of Verification 2.
 2 PUNO collaborate and engages with women's/gender equality CSOs 3 X Number of GEWE CSOs were consulted in the development of the concept note.
 GEWE CSOs will actively participate in the Social Protection Floor consultations, Number of GEWE CSOs.
 Number of consultations with GEWE CSOs 3.
 1 Program proposes a gender-responsive budget 2 Given the current demographic, political, social and economic landscape in the islands, it is expected that GEWE would absorb between 50-55% of the funds for a variety of initiatives including mainstreaming gender in SP based on life-cycle contingencies, setting up of gender markers, producing participatory gender audits, implementing gender sensitive M&E frameworks, engendering budgets, promoting livelihood opportunities through innovative initiatives (e.g., in waste management, cultural activities and social work), assisting governments to comply with requirements of CEDAW & encouraging political participation along with access to education and health.
 55% of budget allocated to GEWE Tot al scoring 2.3